+The nature of biological information stored within biological databases is undergoing a transformation (Figure 1).
+Before the completion of the human genome project in 2003, we had a large amount of genomic sequence information from different species as well as structural data.
+Since the technological advances in next-generation sequencing, the amount of human sequence information has grown in the databases and the number of individuals being sequenced is going to be greater than the number of structures in the PDB database in 2015.
+This is partly because the pace of discovery of novel structural folds has decreased and we can model the structures of most proteins using homology modeling.
+However, the complexity of the structure in the PDB database continues to grow indicating that there is a growing emphasis among structural biologists to treat biomolecules not as individual folds but rather as complex molecular machines that interact and regulate each another as they function within the cellular environment.
+Together, these trends suggest that the stage is set to utilize structural information to rationalize the effect of variants on protein function.

 Classical Sequence Comparison:

-Structural biologists identify functionally constrained regions within a protein family by comparing homologous sequences from different species (Figure 2a) \cite{PMID:3709526, Book:Biological Sequence Analysis}.
-They focus on changes that take place on the longer timescales by comparing the dominant sequence within each species rather than focusing on changes that occur within each species.
+Typically, structural biologists identify functionally constrained regions within a protein family by comparing homologous sequences from different species (Figure 2a) \cite{PMID:3709526, Book:Biological Sequence Analysis}.
+They focus on changes that take place over longer evolutionary timescales by comparing the dominant sequence within each species rather than focusing on intra-species changes.
 Nucleotides that do not change across different species are conserved over millions of years and are hence considered to be functionally important.
 Due to redundancy within the genetic code, some of the changes in the coding regions are silent as they occur without a corresponding change in the protein sequence (synonymous changes).
 While exceptions do exist, all synonymous changes and a majority of the nonsynonymous changes are expected to be neutral.
 A small fraction of the nonsynonymous changes can, however, either be harmful (deleterious) or beneficial to the fitness of the species.
 The ratio of nonsynonymous to synonymous variants (dN/dS) is commonly utilized to characterize the selection pressure on the coding regions of the genome (Figure 2) \cite{PMID:19081788}.
 If the dN/dS ratio for a coding region is less than 1, it indicates that a few of these mutations are harmful or deleterious and that these changes are under negative selection.
 On the other hand, a dN/dS ratio exceeding unity indicates that evolution is promoting a change in the protein sequence and that this protein is under positive selection \cite{PMID:16494531}.
 Proteins undergoing positive selection may improve the fitness of an organism in different environments.

 Introduction to Population Sequencing: